aaronpk/oauth-client-intermediary-metadata/oauth-client-intermediary-metadata.md

 "Client":
-: "Client" has the same definition as in OAuth 2.0, but is worth pointing out explicitly here that the client in this case is requesting and obtaining permission from the user to access their resources while acting on behalf of the End User Application.
+: "Client" has the same definition as in OAuth 2.0, but is worth pointing out explicitly that the client in this context is requesting and obtaining permission from the user to access their resources while acting on behalf of the End User Application.